noahehall/theBookOfNoah/languages/javascript/bun/bun.md

 - if package.json.script conflicts with a bun internal cmd, the internal cmd takes precedence
   - use `bun run` to explicitly call package.json scripts
 - utilizes script pre/post lifecycle hooks
+- make sure you to set package.json.exports.bun: somefile.ts
+  - Bun will directly import and execute your TypeScript source files.

 ### bunfig.toml